kdawson133/hyde-master/readme.md

 ## Usage

-Hyde is a theme built on top of [sculpin](https://sculpin.io), which provides a fully furnished sculpin setup—just download and start the sculpin server.
-See [Sculpin getting started guide](https://sculpin.io/getstarted/) for how to install and use Sculpin.
+Hyde is a theme built on top of [sculpin](https://sculpin.io), which provides a fully furnished Sculpin setup—just download and start the sculpin server.
+See the [Sculpin getting started guide](https://sculpin.io/getstarted/) for how to install and use Sculpin.

 ## Options